Reconnection and recovery

 1

-const { nodes, hasOlder, loadOlder } = useView(transport, { limit: 30 })useView automatically loads history on mount.
-The untilAttach flag ensures no gap between historical messages and live messages - every message is accounted for.
+const { nodes, hasOlder, loadOlder } = useView({ transport, limit: 30 });useView loads history on mount.
+The untilAttach flag prevents a gap between historical messages and live messages; every message is accounted for.

 To load older messages beyond the initial window: